 6. Confidential Dialog

 We hope this information is useful as you consider your options for selling your business.
-We operate The Hatchit Marketplace, a platform for both for-sale-by-owner and brokered online and tech-related businesses with valuations ranging from $25k to over $20 million.
+We operate Hatchit, the global deal directory for brokered and for-sale-by-owner web-based businesses with valuations ranging from $25k to over $20 million.
 Using our extensive industry knowledge, we offer a broker match service to help you find the right assistance for your seller needs.
+You may also be interested in reading about individual business brokers in more depth.